-Once payment is made the CFA take the invoice and confirmation of payment from the Delivery Office and make a Delivery Booking.
+Once payment is made the CFA take the invoice for confirmation of payment at billing Office.

-TICTS Delivery Office checks if there is any additional storage before making any booking.
+TICTS customer service checks if there is any additional storage before making any booking.
 If there is an additional storage, an MPS (Miscellaneous Port Storage Invoice) shall be raised.

 Once TICTS is satisfied with all documentations, the CFA is advised of the available Booking slots for selection.